kguzek/guzek-uk-liveseries-server/README.md

 ### Automatic unwatched episodes checking

 The central Guzek UK API has a CRON job set up to check each user's unwatched episodes every six hours, so there is no recurring task on this self-hosted server.
-If you wish to use this feature, simply add the administrator user UUID to your whitelist, too:
+If you wish to use this feature, simply add the CRON user UUID to your whitelist, too:

 ```text
 a5260d6a-7275-4d86-bcd7-fd5372827ff5